The best Proverbs verses contain practical insights and guidelines to apply divine wisdom and lessons to daily life.

 “One who has unreliable friends soon comes to ruin, but there is a friend who sticks closer than a brother.”

-Friends have a tremendous influence on our lives, and who they are, what they say, and what they do can significantly affect who we eventually become.
-Some friends leave when we need them the most, which can bring a lot of problems and heartache.
-Proverbs 18:24 tells us that we should be wise in choosing our friends and that we will meet reliable and solid friends who will always be there for us.
+Proverbs 18:24 tells us that we should choose our friends wisely and that we will meet reliable and solid friends who will always be there for us.

 Proverbs 14:16